-The University of Texas at Austin College of Pharmacy is proud to be hosting the 31st Annual Psychiatric Pharmacotherapy Update, VIRTUAL for 2020 with LIVE BROADCASTS online on October 15, 2020 with additional On Demand content.
+The University of Texas at Austin College of Pharmacy is proud to be hosting the 32nd Annual Psychiatric Pharmacotherapy Update, VIRTUAL for 2020 with LIVE BROADCASTS online on October 15, 2020 with additional On Demand content.
 See information on the VIRTUAL format here.
 This educational conference is presented by:

 The Annual Psychiatric Pharmacotherapy Update supports the interdisciplinary approach to mental healthcare by inviting multiple disciplines to participate in a shared learning experience:

 Pharmacists • Psychiatrists • Physicians • Nurses • Psychologists • Social Workers